Hitcham Parish Church

 The Friends of All Saints Hitcham Church

-Together they have successfully carried out over £225k of repairs and improvements to the building and are now embarking on the final phase of work, The Tower Project alongside on-going maintenance.
-The Tower Project will incorporate the repair and restoration of the bells with the creation of a room at the base of the tower to provide a disabled access toilet and kitchenette.
-The bells will be rehung on a new frame along with a new ringing floor which also acts as a ceiling for the room and a platform on which to raise the organ to give full wheel chair access.
-This will give the church the facilities to make it sustainable by holding public fundraising events such as concerts and exhibitions ensuring it is used by the whole community.
+Together they have successfully carried out over £225k of repairs and improvements to the building, and are now embarking on the final phase of the restoration work, the Tower Project, which incorporates the repair and restoration of the bells with the creation of a room at the base of the tower to provide a servery and self-enclosed equal access WC.
+The organ, which currently blocks the tower arch, will be moved to the north aisle, opening up the view to the large west window.

 ALL SAINTS CHURCH consists of a large west tower, clerestoried nave, long chancel, two aisles, south porch and north double-storeyed vestry.
 This article gives more information about its history and architectureread more